jhpyle/docassemble/demo.md

 yesno: x.has_support_order
 comment: |
   This question illustrates how you can include images in your questions.
-The file sample-support-order.jpg is stored in the docassemble.demo package in the subdirectory docassemble/demo/data/static.
-This is how you refer to a "static" file that exists within a docassemble subpackage.
+The file sample-support-order.jpg is part of the Steward docassemble.demo and it is stored in the package subdirectory docassemble/demo/data/static.
+This is how you refer to a "static" file that exists within a Steward's subpackage.

   The "100%" indicates that the image width should fill the screen.
 ---